hydroper-jet/lang/misc/development-log.md

 * JetWork (2024)
 * Jet (2024)

+As of 21 of March, 2024, I've substantially updated the language specification such that it uses a specific structure.
+The layout is close to ECMA-357 second edition.

 ## Logo and banners

 * Published in February 10 of 2024, 3:49 PM (15:49) GMT-3: https://github.com/hydroper-jet/lang/commit/3ecb228c8ff0b475ac0afb9f8c60d40077cb9cca